Input Parameters

 Description automatically generated with low confidence

 Elastic modulus of soil – Specify the elastic modulus of soil in the text box.
-In elastic half-space analysis it is necessary choose the modulus so as to be representative over a depth corresponding of the zone of influence.
+In elastic half-space analysis, it is necessary choose the modulus to be representative over a depth corresponding of the zone of influence.

 Note on elastic modulus of soil